 Tangible fixed assets are stated at cost less accumulated depreciation.
 Depreciation of fixed assets is provided on cost in equal annual instalments over the estimated useful lives of the assets.
 The annual rates of depreciation are as follows:

-Shop fittings: 20%

-Office furniture and computer equipment: 33.3%

-Motor vehicles: 33.3%
+Shop fittings 20% Straight line Furniture and computer equipment 33.3% Straight line Motor vehicles 33.3% Straight line

 Funds Accounting

 Funds held by the charity are: